Halloween II (2009 film): Critical reception

-Based on 81 reviews collected by Rotten Tomatoes, Halloween II has an overall 23% approval rating from critics, with an average score of 4.12 out of 10, with the general consensus reading "Zombie shows flashes of vision in the follow-up to his Halloween reboot, but they're smothered by mountains of gore and hackneyed, brutal violence."
+Based on 84 reviews collected by Rotten Tomatoes, Halloween II has an overall 25% approval rating from critics, with an average score of 4.20/10.
+The consensus reads, "Zombie shows flashes of vision in the follow-up to his Halloween reboot, but they're smothered by mountains of gore and hackneyed, brutal violence."
+Metacritic, which uses a weighted average, assigned the film a score of 35 out of 100, based on 17 critics, indicating "generally unfavorable" reviews.

 Rob Nelson, of Variety, felt the use of Deborah and the white horse was nothing more than "silly", and he disagreed with Zombie's choice to film Halloween II in 16mm film, as opposed to the wider format of 35mm that he used on his 2007 remake.
 Nelson also stated that the hospital scene was nothing more than a "butcher"-version of Carpenter's 1981 sequel, with the rest of the film feeling like it was rushed and "slapped together" at the last minute.
 In contrast, Time Out believed the hospital scene at the start of the film "[bested the 1981 sequel] in just about every respect".
 Time Out stated that Compton's portrayal of Laurie Strode showed an "intense, nontrivializing dedication to the role" that kept interest, while the storyline of Dr. Loomis's egocentricity hinders the overall storyline.
 Time Out also said that Zombie hurt the film by trying to show how "violence lingers with, and perverts, all who are touched by it", but then undercut himself with "carnivalesque" violence.
-Although the New York Post's Kyle Smith did not believe the character of Laurie Strode was a balance for Michael Myers or Dr. Loomis, he agreed the ghostly images of Deborah Myers were a "relief from the blood-streaked brutality" of Michael's murders.

-The Boston Globe's Tom Russo had varied reactions to the film.
+The Boston Globes Tom Russo had varied reactions to the film.
 Russo pointed out that Zombie attempted to be more inventive with Halloween II, but only achieved mixed results for his efforts.
 Russo referred to the dream sequences of Deborah Myers and the white horse as "pretentiously silly", but agreed that the scenes did help to break up the standard genre violence and even went so far as to compare the sensation created by those scenes to "Tim Burton doing straight horror".
 In the end, Russo claimed that "only the most hardcore fans" would want the film series to continue.
 Joe Neumaier, of the Daily News, stated that Zombie has found himself with Halloween II.
 Neumaier describes the film as a successful "'character-based' monster-flick".
-Zombie's use of music from the 1970s, like The Moody Blues' "Nights in White Satin" and 10cc's "The Things We Do for Love", is "terrifically odd" throughout the film.
+He described Zombie's use of music from the 1970s, like The Moody Blues' "Nights in White Satin" and 10cc's "The Things We Do for Love", as "terrifically odd" throughout the film.
 Neumaier also said that the imagery of Deborah Myers and the "ethereal white horse" were a "nice visual relief" from Michael's violent attacks.

+The British Film Institute was more positive, calling the film the best since the original, as well as the best horror film of 2009.